Maximal cocliques of a strongly regular graph with parameters (2048,276,44,36): Computations

 The size of the largest cocliques that I have found is 72.
 In order to show that there are (at least) two structurally different cocliques of that probably maximal size, the file contains two vertex sets of size 72 and the program calls the routine \texttt{check\_external\_relation} for each coclique of size at least 72 found in the file.

 The first part of that routine counts the vertices out of the considered set having certain numbers of neighbours in that set and shows the resulting statistic.
-Because the result was the same (namely \texttt{8:480 10:960 12:536} ) for all cocliques of size 72 that I've investigated, a more detailed analysis has been added: The number of two-sets of adjacent vertices out of the considered set having exactly 8 individual neighbours and at least one common neighbour in that set is calculated and displayed.
+Because the result was the same (namely \texttt{8:480 10:960 12:536} ) for all cocliques of size 72 that I've investigated, a more detailed analysis has been added: The number of two-sets of vertices in the considered set having no common neighbour that is adjacent to exactly 8 vertices in the considered set is calculated and displayed.
 The results for the two vertex sets of size 72 contained in SRG2048C.DAT were 166 and 276, resp.